Hypnic jerk

-A hypnic jerk, hypnagogic jerk, sleep start, sleep twitch, myoclonic jerk, or night start is a brief and sudden involuntary contraction of the muscles of the body which occurs when a person is beginning to fall asleep, often causing the person to jump and awaken suddenly for a moment.
+A hypnic jerk is defined as a brief and sudden involuntary contraction of the muscles of the body which occurs when a person is beginning to fall asleep, often causing the person to jump and awaken suddenly for a moment.
 Hypnic jerks are one form of involuntary muscle twitches called myoclonus.

 Physically, hypnic jerks resemble the "jump" experienced by a person when startled, sometimes accompanied by a falling sensation.
 Hypnic jerks are associated with a rapid heartbeat, quickened breathing, sweat, and sometimes "a peculiar sensory feeling of 'shock' or 'falling into the void.
-It can also be accompanied by a vivid dream experience or hallucination.
+They can also be accompanied by vivid dream experiences or hallucinations.
 A higher occurrence is reported in people with irregular sleep schedules.
 When they are particularly frequent and severe, hypnic jerks have been reported as a cause of sleep-onset insomnia.

 Hypnic jerks are common physiological phenomena.
-Around 70% of people experience them at least once in their lives with 10% experiencing them daily.
-They are benign and do not cause any neurological sequelae.
+Around 70% of people experience them at least once in their lives, with 10% experiencing them daily.
+They are mostly benign and do not cause any neurological sequelae, though in severe cases, there can be pronounced negative effects on sleep time and quality.

 Causes

+Risk factors

 According to the American Academy of Sleep Medicine (AASM), there is a wide range of potential causes, including anxiety, stimulants like caffeine and nicotine, stress, and strenuous activities in the evening.
-It also may be facilitated by fatigue or sleep deprivation.
+It may also be facilitated by fatigue or sleep deprivation.
+Additionally, antidepressant usage has been noted as a potential risk factor for hypnic jerks.
 However, most hypnic jerks occur essentially at random in healthy people.
 Nevertheless, these repeated, intensifying twitches can cause anxiety in some individuals and a disruption to their sleep onset.

+According to a study on sleep disturbances in the Journal of Neural Transmission, a hypnic jerk occurs during the non-rapid eye movement sleep cycle and is an "abrupt muscle action flexing movement, generalized or partial and asymmetric, which may cause arousal, with an illusion of falling".